 Scooters in particular are designed to be an economical and environment-friendly transportation options, especially when compared to cars!

-It’s part of why 50cc scooters have risen in popularity, particularly among age 16 years and above whether we are talking 50cc dirt bikes, 50cc mopeds, mini bikes, whatever.
+It’s part of why 50cc bikes have risen in popularity, particularly among age 16 years and above whether we are talking 50cc dirt bikes, 50cc mopeds, mini bikes, whatever.

 People favor their ability to maneuver within the neighborhood areas and cover short distances within the city.
 They are lightweight and relatively slow speed to start riding on or can be fun & zippy for the experienced rider.